sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 The same process can be used with other access methods.
-IOM uses Java, so you could have a classpath issue which you won't see unless you run the command yourself from a shell and then you can get a traceback or other errors from java that didn't make it back to saspy to display.
+IOM uses Java, so you could have a classpath issue which you won't see unless you run the command yourself from a shell and then you can get a traceback or other errors from java that didn't make it back to SASPy to display.

 STDIO